loomio/loomio-docs/en/src/user_manual/polls/poll_templates/index.md

 - Meeting - Time poll, Opt-in
 - Settings - Proposal (classic), Gradients of Agreement, Question round

-The classic Loomio proposal is still available under the Proposal tab if you have used it in your group.
-Otherwise you can find the Proposal under the Settings tab.
+The classic Loomio proposal is still available under the Settings tab.
+You can **Unhide** it to make available for use under the Proposals tab.

 See our guides for [Advice process](https://help.loomio.com/en/guides/advice_process/index.html), [Consent process](https://help.loomio.com/en/guides/consent_process/index.html) and [Consensus](https://help.loomio.com/en/guides/consensus_process/index.html) for help and examples of using proposal templates at key steps in each process.